ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 Query Object Measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Returns details for either all measurements within a model or just those connectied to a particular object based on the object Id.
+Returns details for measurements within a model, can be for all objects of a particular type or for those connected to a particular object based on the objectId.
+If neither objectType or objectId is provided it will provide all measurements belonging to the model.

 Allowed parameters are:

 - modelId - model that you wish to return measurements from.
+- objectType (optional) – type of object you wish to return measurements for.
 - objectId (optional) - mrid of the object you wish to return measurements for.
-If not provided it will provide all measurements belonging to the model.
+If set this will override objectType.
 - resultFormat – XML/JSON ,  Will return result bindings based on the select part of the query string.

 Example Request:   goss.gridappsd.process.request.data.powergridmodel